E3SM-Project/datasm/docs/warehouse.md

-# The ESGF Publisher and E3SM Automated Warehouse
+# The E3SM Automated Warehouse

 The E3SM Automated Warehouse (`warehouse`) library automates complex nested workflows for handling E3SM outputs.
 These workflows use conditional branching based on the success or failure of the jobs within the workflows.
 The jobs include `extract`, `validate`, `postprocess`, and `publish`.